On LinkedIn, you can follow and connect with professionals to stay updated on their content and build relationships.

 In the lead source, you can select your network and start collecting contacts.
 You can choose all contacts and then sort them in Linked Helper, or you can apply LinkedIn filters directly on the contacts page.

 For example, you can filter by title or company from which you want to remove contacts.
-Linked Helper provides additional filters, allowing you to sort contacts by activity, headline keywords, or the number of followers.
+Linked Helper provides additional filters, allowing you to sort contacts by headline keywords.

 You can sort your LinkedIn contacts before removing them.